 - FIN 6416 - Advanced Financial Management

-- "Participation Costs in Higher Education Optional Retirement Plans", Forthcoming at Journal of Investment Management, with Daniel Bradley
+- "Participation Costs in Higher Education Optional Retirement Plans," (2012), with Daniel Bradley, Journal of Investment Management, Vol 10, Issue 3.

 - "Managerial Ownership and the Disposition Effect," (2011), with Richard Fu, Journal of Banking and Finance, Vol. 35, Issue 9, 2407-2417.